-This guide is intended for Fall 2021 PRL 206 students (course taught by Prof. Anthony D'Angelo)
+This guide is intended for Spring 2024 PRL 206 students (course sections taught by Professors Brad Horn and Caroline Reff)

 Syracuse University Libraries offers numerous research tools and information sources to assist you when investigating public relations.
 Explore the various sections of this guide, including tabbed sub-pages, for links to leading examples of these tools.